Delta-Trolling-Technologies/Age-Predictor-Python/README.md

 # Age Predictor in Python

-Very simple code
+Very basic application

+Made to help dumb people with 0 braincells or 0 python knowledge

-Just open `agecalc.py` and enter ur birthdate
+Just open `agecalc.py` and enter your birthdate in the following format: yyyy mm dd (2001 09 11)